superbderrick/DerrickFrameworkSample/README.md

 # ARndroid
-it is study project with AR and Android
+simple project with Unity AR and Android